Create a Website Account - Manage notification subscriptions, save form progress and more.

 Public hearings open at or after the time advertised, never early.
 The chair will open the hearing and the applicant will present their plans and the board will then ask its questions.
 After that, members of the public are invited to ask questions and offer any comments.
 Written comments, including the name and address of the person making the comment, may be submitted to the board up until the time the public hearing is closed.
 Most public hearings are closed and decisions are issued on the same night, although some complicated projects or incomplete filings may be continued to a specified date and time.

-Boards are made up of unpaid community volunteers--dedicating their time to serve our community.
+Boards are made up of unpaid community volunteers, dedicating their time to serve our community.
 Planning & Sustainability staff assists applicants, community members, and boards to ensure a legal, fair, and transparent process following regulations and broader Sustainable Northampton Comprehensive Plan goals and objectives.

 Neither the Mayor nor City Councilors review or approve permits.

 After the public hearing is closed, no new testimony or information can be accepted.
 The permit granting board deliberates and makes their decision.
 Planning & Sustainability staff then issues the necessary decision.
-Notice of the decisions varies based on statutory requirements, with notice of Zoning Board and Planning Board decisions mailed to abutters.
+Notice of the decisions varies based on statutory requirements, with notice of Zoning Board of Appeals and Planning Board decisions mailed to abutters.
 Abutters have the right to appeal, within strict appeal periods and procedures established by law for each permit process.
 Appeal periods are noted on decisions.